Academic study support

 Extensions on assignments

 Information about due dates, penalties for late submission and how to request an extension is available in your Subject Learning Guides in the LMS.
-In general, an extension request should be sent to your Subject Coordinator or Instance Leader.
+In general, an extension request should be sent to your subject coordinator.
 Please remember requests for extensions need to be submitted at least 3 days prior to the due date for the assessment task.
 If you have a Learning Access Plan that recommends extensions when required you can submit your Learning Access Plan to support your extension.
-However you still must submit in the required timeframe of 3 days prior to the assignment due date.

 If you require regular or longer than normal extensions please contact your AccessAbility Advisor